I appreciate your service and hope you can offer me some advice.

 There are many reasons for sudden hair loss including the following possible causes:

 3. Sudden changes in hormones.
-This can be related to pregnancy, giving birth, onset of peri-menopause or changes during menopause or beginning of hormonal therapy such as birth control or fertility (IVF) cycles.
+This can be related to pregnancy, giving birth, the onset of peri-menopause or changes during menopause or beginning of hormonal therapy such as birth control or fertility (IVF) cycles.
 Sometimes early stages of menopause known as peri-menopause may start in the 30s.
 Those changes might be reflected in hormone level testing through the blood.

 6. Extreme stress - Although uncommon, extreme stress has also been known to trigger sudden or unexplained hair loss.
 One of the royal princesses of Monaco lost all of her hair suddenly due to the horrendous stress she experienced when her second husband died suddenly in a boating accident.
 All of her hair fell out, but eventually grew back over time.